gpaux/Mediana/CSE.md

 ---
 {% include JB/setup %}

-## About
+## Summary

-Clinical Scenario Evaluation (CSE) is performed according to the data, analysis and evaluation models.
-The simulation parameters are specified in a `SimParameter` object.
+Clinical Scenario Evaluation (CSE) is performed based on the data, analysis and evaluation models as well as simulation parameters specified by the user.
+The simulation parameters are defined using the `SimParameter` object.

-## Clinical Trial Simulations
+## Clinical Scenario Evaluation

 ### SimParameters

 #### Description

-Specify the simulation parameters.
-A `SimParameter` object is defined by three arguments:
+The `SimParameter` object is a required argument of the `CSE` function and has the following arguments:

-- `n.sims`, which defines the number of simulations.
+- `n.sims` defines the number of simulations.
-- `seed`, which defines the seed for the simulations.
+- `seed` defines the seed to be used in the simulations.
-- `proc.load`, which defines the load of the processor (parallel computation).
+- `proc.load` defines the processor load in parallel computations.

-The `proc.load` argument is used to define the number of clusters dedicated to the simulations.
-Numeric value can be defined as well as character value which automatically detect the number of cores:
+The `proc.load` argument is used to define the number of processor cores dedicated to the simulations.
+A numeric value can be defined as well as character value which automatically detects the number of cores:

 - `low`: 1 processor core.